lollo03/NotACMS/README.md

 ```
 of course, change the `body` to the name of the element you want to change.
 You can see your elements in the `contents.json` file.
 Check the repo and it will become immediately clear!

+Note: all your page must be `.php`, otherwise this shit won't work